-Not essential by any means, but a bar trolley will definitely elevate your home cocktail game to the next level.
+Not essential by any means, but a bar trolley will definitely elevate your home cocktail game.
 Plus it makes for a lovely looking addition to your living room space.
 We recommend getting one with wheels, so that you can take your cocktail station right to your entertainment area.

-A jigger is your measuring tool for liquor and it’s very useful to get one that allows for easy and quick pouring, ensuring minimal spillage.
-If you aren’t a professional bartender, you probably don’t have a good eye for ounce measures, so we recommend getting a jigger that has ounce measures inscribed on the inside and outside of the tool, like this one from Yuppiechef.
+A jigger is your measuring tool for liquor and it’s very useful to get one that allows for easy and quick pouring, and minimal spillage.
+If you aren’t a professional bartender, you probably don’t have a good eye for ounce measures; we recommend getting a jigger that has ounce measures inscribed on the inside and outside of the tool, like this one from Yuppiechef.

-If you’re a fan of shaken cocktails, then you definitely need to get yourself a good quality cocktail shaker, should you want to master the art of proper, restaurant style margaritas, sours cocktails or cosmopolitans, to name a few.
+If you’re a fan of shaken cocktails, then you definitely need to get a good quality cocktail shaker should you want to master the art of making restaurant-style margaritas, sours cocktails or cosmopolitans, to name a few.
 Our two favourite types of cocktail shakers are:

 The Cobbler shaker is a three-piece shaker that comes with a built-in ice strainer.
 It’s a bit more user-friendly for those new to shaking, as it doesn’t require you to make your own seal like the Boston shaker.
 One downfall though – the seal made with the lid when you shake the cocktail can often be very tight and difficult to loosen.